Rodolfo Severino Jr.

 Rodolfo Certeza Severino Jr. (27 April 1936 – 19 April 2019) was a Filipino diplomat who served as the tenth secretary-general of ASEAN between 1998 and 2002.

 Career

 He was the inaugural head of the ASEAN Studies Centre (ASC) at the ISEAS-Yusof Ishak Institute in Singapore from 2008 to 2015, and was an adjunct professor at the Lee Kuan Yew School of Public Policy, National University of Singapore until 2015.
 He was an associate senior fellow affiliated with the ASC at the ISEAS-Yusof Ishak Institute.
 He is the author of four books: Southeast Asia in Search of an ASEAN Community (2006), ASEAN (2008), The ASEAN Regional Forum (2009) and Where in the World is the Philippines?
 (2010).
 He is also the co-editor of Whither the Philippines in the 21st Century?
 (2007), among other collections.

 He studied at Ateneo de Manila University and held a post-graduate degree in international studies from the Johns Hopkins School of Advanced International Studies.

+Severino, Jr's grave at the Libingan ng mga Bayani.